ErgEnn/DistributedDemoSpring2019/README.md

 Role 1-----01< UserRole >10-----1 AppUser

+#### ERD notations used
+Ascii notation for ERD
+01< - zero or one or many
+1 - one (ie mandatory)
+10 - 1 or zero (nullable)

+Notation for relationship is at the end of line futher away from principal entity

+AppUser ----01< Person - Appuser can have 0-1-many Persons
+AppUser 1------ Person - Person always has an Appuser (ie Person always has an owner)

 ### Steps to recreate solution (or get inspiration)

 Create folder where to keep all your different parts of application.
 This will be commited to the git.

 Inside this folder create a new ASP.NET Core Web project/solution.
 Type Asp.NET Web App (Model-View-Controller), Auth: Individual Authentication (Named WebApp in most demo solutions.)
 Solution name should be different (ContactSolution here).

 Delete Data folder from WebApp.

 Add DAL project (Class library, Net Standard 2.0)
 Add Domain project (Class library, Net Standard 2.0)

 Create Identity directory inside Domain project.